Women Veterans Health Care

-If you experience any of the above symptoms, talk to your primary care provider right away as these may be a sign of one of many disorders, including colon cancer.
+If you experience any of the above symptoms, talk to your primary care provider right away as these may be signs of one of many disorders, including colon cancer.

 What services does VA provide for colon cancer screening?

-VA offers a variety of tests to screen for colon cancer, including colonoscopies.
+VA offers a variety of tests to screen for colon cancer, including Fecal Immunochemical Tests (FIT) and colonoscopies.
+FIT is a colon cancer screening test that looks for microscopic blood in the stool and can be completed in the comfort of your own home.
 A colonoscopy may detect and remove abnormalities (called polyps) at an early stage before they progress into cancer.
 You will be able to get your colonoscopy at your local VA medical center or a health care facility in your community.

 How do I access services for colon cancer screening at VA?

 If you have a primary care provider at VA, talk to them about your risk, the appropriate time to get screened, and the best available test to screen for colon cancer.